 Mounting research has begun to quantify the therapeutic value of these approaches in the same way we quantify the effect of drugs.

 Even the demeanor of our doctor can have a quantifiable effect on our health.
 Howick says that a doctor who expresses empathy can have many of the same benefits as over-the-counter drugs for pain, depression, and anxiety.

 Once referred to as “bedside manner,” empathy is an idea close to Howick’s heart.
-He’s the director of Oxford University’s Empathy Program, which looks at the impact empathy has on healing.
-His team recently published a systematic review of randomized trials that demonstrates just how powerful it can be.
+He’s the director of Oxford University’s Empathy Program, which looks at the effect that empathy has on healing.
+His team published a systematic review of randomized trials that demonstrates just how powerful it can be.

-One study found that doctors who receive empathy training see their patients’ pain reduce one point on a 10-point scale.
+One study found that doctors who receive empathy training see their patients’ pain reduced by a point on a 10-point scale.
 It may not sound like much, but it’s enough to take the pain from severe to moderate, or moderate to mild.
-For some patients, this small shift can make a huge difference.
+For some patients, that small shift can make a huge difference.

-“In the context of the opioid crisis, people often start taking these drugs and it leads them on a path to more and more stronger drugs, and for many, it leads to dependence and death.
+“In the context of the opioid crisis, people often start taking these drugs and it leads them on a path to stronger and stronger drugs, and for many, it leads to dependence and death.
 Whereas communication can actually help,” Howick said.

 One reason why empathy is so effective is that helps alleviate the feeling of loneliness that so many of us suffer.
 Research has found that, on average, feeling isolated is as bad for your health as smoking.
 Having another person with whom we can share our worries and concerns, and knowing that someone has our back, can give us a much-needed feeling of support and reduces our stress.